 Encourage sibling bonding with a "kids against parents" pillow fight.
 (Let the kids win.)

 5. Give yourself a huge hug.
 You're a hero just for getting up each morning determined to be the best parent you can be.
-You don't
+You don't have

-generous.
 So hug yourself.
 Hug your child.
 And enjoy your magic wand of connection.
 You're becoming your child's fairy godmother or godfather.

 Tomorrow: Repeat.
 You'll be amazed at the transformation in your home within a week.
 Love never fails.